 Visit Big Sur

 The next stop on our trip was Big Sur and as I had always heard it is one of the most beautiful beaches.
 It is one of the most beautiful beaches I have ever seen.
 The green hills seem to roll down into the beautiful blue Pacific Ocean, and it is a gorgeous sight.
 In the vicinity of route A1A, there are other redwood forests.

 They grow close together and have huge trunks with thick bark.
-It was very quiet, with just a little breeze, and I felt like I had taken a step into another dimension, as the beauty was overwhelming.
+It was very quiet, with just a slight breeze, and I felt like I had taken a step into another dimension, as the beauty was overwhelming.
 I could stand inside of a huge tree cavity and the tree was still alive which was amazing.
 The local residents are working on a restoration project to maintain these woods as fires have been a big problem in recent years.

 There are many organizations that are working hard to save the redwoods.
 One of the better-known agencies is Save the Redwood League, which was founded in 1918.
 On their website they state that after 150 years of logging and real estate development, approximately 5% of the original 2,000,000 acre coastal redwood forest remains.
 They have protected more than 189,000 acres and have developed 63 redwood parks and reserves for people to enjoy.
 Of course, they take donations right on their website.

 There are several other foundations also that are working to save the redwoods.
 My hope is that they will be successful in their goals.
 I believe there are other types of wood that can be used, which can be replanted and will grow much more quickly.
 The redwood and sequoia are such treasures to waste for someone's fancy coffee table.